Brighton i360: Opening and operation

 Brighton i360 opened on 4 August 2016.
 A scheduled fireworks display was delayed for a week due to a storm off the coast.
 The operator's website states that "flights" depart every 30 minutes, with rides lasting approximately 25 minutes.

 The pod was vandalised within the first few weeks of operation, with a foot-long crack in the glass being repaired after it was noticed by customers.
 A spokeswoman described the damage as "aesthetic" that held no risk to customers' safety.

 The i360 experienced operational issues a month after opening.
 On two occasions in September 2016 the i360's pod became stuck.
 A "slight technical fault" resulted in passengers being stranded 9 m above ground for a time.
 Just days later 200 visitors were trapped at ground level for over an hour.
 The tower was closed for a day for checks.
 A broken cable in February 2017 caused passengers to become stuck part way through the ride for two hours, and the i360 was closed over the weekend for repairs.
 In March 2017, the tower was closed due to a temporary fault; the third time the attraction has been closed since it opened.

-In January 2022, it was announced that British Airways would end its sponsorship of the tower when naming rights expire on 3 November 2022.
-In October 2022, it was announced that the tower wouldn't have a sponsor and that from 1 November 2022 would instead just be called the "Brighton i360".
-The rebrand included new livery, a new lighting scheme for the tower and pod, the logo changing to a pink and white design which features a graphic of the tower and new signage for the attraction.
+In January 2022, it was announced that British Airways would end its sponsorship of the tower when naming rights expired on 3 November 2022.
+In October 2022, it was announced that the tower would no longer have a sponsor and that from 1 November 2022 would instead just be called the "Brighton i360".
+The rebrand included new livery, a new lighting scheme for the tower and pod, the logo being changed to a pink and white design featuring a graphic of the tower, and new signage for the attraction.